smoldata/smol-slowtv/README.md

 raspbian=/Users/dphiffer/Downloads/2017-11-29-raspbian-stretch-lite.img
 ```

 Now we can write to the SD card using the variables we just set.
+That second `dd` command is the one to be careful about, it can overwrite disk data and cause a huge ruckus.
+It will take a while to complete.

 ```
 diskutil unmountDisk /dev/disk$disknum